osohq/oso/docs/understand/language/application-types.rst

 Notice the new syntax we have used in the rule head: ``param: Type``.
 This form indicates that that the rule will only be evaluated if the parameter has the type specified by ``Type``.
-Polar will only evaluate this allow rule if the ``actor`` is a ``FlightAttendant``, and the resource is a ``Flight``.
+This allow rule evaluates if the ``actor`` is a ``FlightAttendant``, and the resource is a ``Flight``.

 Flight attendants are not the only type of employee that needs to board the flight.
 We also need to let pilots aboard, with the same logic.
-We have a class in our application called ``AirlineEmployee`` that is a superclass of both ``FlightAttendant`` and ``Pilot``.
-Polar understands our application type hierarchy.
+We have a class in our application called ``AirlineEmployee`` that is a superclass of both ``FlightAttendant`` and ``Pilot``.  oso understands our application type hierarchy.
 We can write a rule:

 .. code-block:: polar